oemunoz/wikkawiki/README.md

 ~~~~

 - Run out of the box, to install WikkaWikki page.
-- Run the latest Version of WikkaWiki (1.3.7), from the website tar.gz.
+- Run the preview Version of WikkaWiki (1.4.0), from the website tar.gz.
-- Run with PHP 5 (Developer tested).
+- Run with PHP 7!!!
+(Testing).
-- A new WikkaWiki database over MySql 5.5 (tested), with the next DB/user/password options.
+- A new WikkaWiki database over MySql 5.7.16 (testing), with the next DB/user/password options.

 The default database:
 ~~~~text